rusmanplatd/goravel/database/seeders/README.md

 - The super-admin user has full system access and should be secured with strong authentication
 - **PRODUCTION DEPLOYMENT**: Remove or secure sensitive seed data before production deployment.
 Consider using environment-specific seeders that exclude default accounts in production

-## Multi-Tenant Structure
+## Multi-Organization Structure

-The seeders create a multi-tenant environment where:
+The seeders create a multi-organization environment where:
-- Users can belong to multiple tenants
+- Users can belong to multiple organizations
-- Roles are assigned per tenant
+- Roles are assigned per organization
-- Activity logs are tenant-scoped
+- Activity logs are organization-scoped
-- Permissions can be tenant-specific
+- Permissions can be organization-specific

 ## Testing with Seeded Data

 ### API Testing
 Use the seeded users to test API endpoints:
 - **Super Admin**: Full access to all endpoints
-- **Admin**: Tenant-level administrative access
+- **Admin**: Organization-level administrative access
 - **Manager**: Limited administrative access
 - **User**: Basic user access
 - **Guest**: Read-only access